Stochastic Learning Rate Optimization in the Stochastic Approximation and Online Learning Settings: Introduction

-The remainder of the paper is organized as follows.
+The remainder this work is organized as follows.
 Section \ref{sec:Stochastic Optimization Setting} provides the stochastic optimization setting of this work and provides the in-expectation convergence results.
 The online learning setting along with the respective convergence results is given in Section \ref{sec:Online Learning Setting}.
-Section \ref{sec:Discussion on the Stochasticity Factor} provides a discussion on RUMSLR and its particular SF along with a discussion on selecting the SF hyperparameters.
-In Section \ref{sec:Results}, the experimental results for various optimization algorithms using this RUMSLR scheme are presented and compared to the deterministic-learning rate case.
+Section \ref{sec:Discussion on the Stochasticity Factor} provides a discussion on the RUMSLR scheme used to obtain the empirical results.

+In Section \ref{sec:Results}, the experimental results for various optimization algorithms using this memoryful RUMSLR scheme are presented and compared to the deterministic-learning rate case.
 Section \ref{sec:Conclusion and Future Work} concludes the paper with paths for future work.
+The Appendix contains results for stochastic learning-rate schemes without memory in the stochastic approximation and online learning rate settings.